...

 • Severe opiate withdrawals.

 The long-term effects of opioid addiction on the brain are a research topic.
-According to studies, heroin use is related to some white matter loss in the brain, which may impact one’s ability to make decisions, manage their behavior, and respond to stressful situations.
+Studies show that many people ask, “Is heroin an opioid?”.
+Research indicates that using this kind of drug can lead to some loss of white matter in the brain.
+This loss may affect a person’s ability to make decisions, control their behavior, and handle stress.

 Before And After Heroin

-Many people who experience heroin drug addiction will go to great lengths to hide their condition.
-Recognizing these warning signs and symptoms of heroin addiction can be the difference between continued addiction, recovery, and life and death.
+Many people who experience this kind of addiction will go to great lengths to hide their condition.
+Seeing the warning signs and symptoms of this drug addiction can change everything.
+It can mean the difference between staying addicted, recovering, or even life and death.

-The seven most common characteristics of someone with a Heroin addict personality are:
+The seven most common characteristics of someone with a drug addiction personality are:

 • Changes in physical health and appearance that are sudden or slow.